costarc/CoCo_FPGA_Hat/README.md

 # Controlling Flow of Data in the Interface
 The recommended method to drive the interace signals is as follows:

 U1 bus direction (pin 1): no additional implementaton is required - this pin is controlled automatically by the computer according his operations.
-For example, in the MSX computer, when requesting data from the FPGA, this pin is asserted LOW by RD_n = 0, when sending data it is asserted HIGH because RD_n will be HIGH.
+For example, when the CoCo computer is requesting data from the FPGA, this pin is asserted HIGH by *R/W = 1, when sending data it is asserted LOW because *R/W = 0.
+Note that the FPGA pins are connected on the bus A of U1, and CoCo bus is connected in the bus B of U1 - this allowed both keep the CIs all aligned in the same direction and use the CoCo *R/W signal to drive the directon of this bus).

 U1 /OE (Output Enable, pin 19): This pin should be put in LOW whenever the FPGA detects that it is being requested - for example, if a ROM is implemented in the FPGA, the address and slot decoding should detect and assert according the GPIO pin /C_U1_D_OE (name was meant to stand for "CI U1, computer Data bus, pin OE).